Tal Ben Haim: Chelsea

 In June 2007, Chelsea officially announced the signing of Ben Haim on a Bosman transfer after he had passed his medical at Stamford Bridge and agreed on personal terms to join the club on a four-year deal.
 Ben-Haim told the Jewish Telegraph exclusively: "I am very happy to join one of the greatest clubs in the world.
 I needed a new challenge.
 I will play in any position Jose Mourinho wants me to play.
 I am looking forward to starting the new season with Champions League football."

-He made his competitive début for Chelsea against Manchester United in the FA Community Shield.
+He made his competitive debut for Chelsea against Manchester United in the FA Community Shield.
 With injuries to fellow Chelsea defenders John Terry and Ricardo Carvalho Ben Haim became a regular in the Chelsea first team.
 However, after the recovery of first team pairing Terry and Carvalho and the impressive form of Alex, Ben Haim found himself to be the fourth choice centre back.

 In April 2008, he criticized Chelsea manager Avram Grant after Chelsea's 1–1 draw with Wigan Athletic stating: "If I knew Avram Grant was going to be the coach I would have signed for another club.
 It was Jose who brought me here and no one except he and I know the conversation we had when he tried to sign me the first time a year ago last January.
 The fact is while Jose was the coach I played most of the games and people who know me know that I would not have come here to be a reserve.
 I knew nothing good would come for me with Grant as Chelsea coach."

 In a press conference, Avram Grant responded: "I don't think José promised Ben Haim he will play before John Terry, Carvalho and Alex.
 It is internal business but, in my opinion, if a player was wrong we need to deal with it — in our way, my way."
 Tal Ben Haim was fined two weeks wages, about £80,000.

 During Ben Haim's stay at Chelsea, he made 13 Premier League appearances, before transferring to Manchester City.